Bech-Bruun

-Bech-Bruun is a Danish law firm with offices in Copenhagen, Aarhus and Shanghai.
-As of 2013, the firm, has 74 partners and some 400 employees.
+Bech-Bruun is a Danish law firm with offices in Copenhagen and Aarhus.
+As of 2023, the firm has 64 partners and almost 600 employees.
 It is described as one of the "Big Four" in the Danish market for legal services.

 History

 Bech-Bruun traces its history back to 1872 when it was established as "Bech-Bruun I/S" but in 2001, after numerous mergers, it changed its name to "Bech-Bruun Dragsted Advokatfirma I/S", finally becoming "Bech-Bruun" in 2005.
-In 2011, the partnership opened an office in Shanghai to provide legal assistance to Danish firms entering the Chinese market.

 In 2012, the company merged with Philip Advokatfirma, cementing its position as Denmark's second-largest law firm.
 The firm deals mainly with business clients.